 More info about it: Zuiderzeelicht

-Over the years, a few other Christmas events have been added to this tradition in Gouda, but the most beloved moment remains when the electric lights in the market square are turned off and 1,500 candles glow behind the windows of the town hall.
-Fire guards are stationed in every room of the old building to keep it safe, so don’t worry, just enjoy the magic.
-The ceremony continues with the lighting of the Christmas tree.
+Over the years, a few other Christmas events have been added to this tradition in Gouda, but the most beloved moment has always been when the electric lights in the market square are turned off and 1,500 candles glow behind the windows of the town hall, with fire guards stationed in every room of the old building to keep it safe.

 More info about it: Gouda bij Kaarslicht